 Audrey Stratton is a trained PASS Supervisor, responsible for implementing and overseeing the PASS Program at the University of Adelaide.
 She has been employed by the University since 2004.
 Prior to taking on the role of PASS Coordinator she worked as a Student Advisor at Roseworthy Campus, a Disability Officer in the Disability Service, a counsellor in the Counselling,Service, and as a Peer Networking Coordinator, assisting Faculty staff to run peer mentoring programs.

 Selection of PASS courses

 If you wish your course to be considered for inclusion in the PASS program or want to discuss any issues related to PASS please feel free to contact Audrey by email or phone 8313 8192.
-Our part time Admin Officer, Carolyn Haese, can be contacted on 8313 3021.
+Our part time Admin Officer can be contacted on 8313 3021.